 – 5/8 x 32 Metal Tap (optional)

 Unscrew the shell grill and twist to remove.
 Might take a little work, cause there is a rubber gasket inside.
 Try not to break it.
-Open up the shell and you’ll see the lens and bulb assembly, attached to two or three wires.
+Open up the shell and you’ll see the lens and bulb assembly, attached to several wires.
 Cut them all and remove bulb assembly.
 Pull out the wires from the neck.

 Cut about 5″ length of wire, and strip about 1/8″ off the tip of each wire.
 Solder the black wire to the interior side of the connector, and red wire through the center hole.
 To keep these connections from coming loose, you can fill the connector with either hot glue, or silicone caulk.